You are in charge

 You will present your findings in a scientific end product.
 How would you like to reach the general audience?
 You decide which form fits your own research project best.
 For example, you can write a popular scientific article or a conference paper, make a (short) movie or documentary, or create a teaching case or a website.

 Related topics can lead to very different end products.
 Are you curious to see how?
 Check out this documentary on sanctions against Russia.
 Or this website on several cases of international sanctions.

 Boost your skills

-You continuously improve your skills while working on your research project: academic research skills, project management skills and debating skills.
+You continuously improve your skills while working on your research project, like academic research skills and discussion skills.
 But that’s not all!
 The Individual Honours Programme is your chance to select additional courses that will help you complete your personal research project.
 For example, learn how to create amazing videos, or take a university course that revolves around your research topic or teaches you the right research methodology.